Changissnz/selfinterest/README.md

 to express to the adversarial other their understanding of the matter, in the form of their wanted response for what they believe is that adversarial other's objective.
-As clarification, the term "understanding", used to describe this decision, is not those lines of thinking required to satisfy a comprehensive knowledge of the matter.
+As clarification, the term "understanding", used to describe this decision, is not those lines of thinking required to satisfy a comprehensive and accurate knowledge of the matter.
 For all practical matters of grave adversarial concern, the choice setting of the change-of-face is the outward determinant in the signifying of bi-directional adversarial relations between the two.
 Self-interest, being that force dependent on the will and